Frequently Asked Questions

 Our volunteering experiences are 1 ,2, 4 and 8 weeks long.
 However, if this is not convenient for you, we can be flexible for our programme durations; just send us an email!

 How will volunteering or doing an internship in the Caribbean relate to my degree?

 Volunteering overseas in an excellent way to boost your CV, UCAS or college application form.
 Regardless of your specialisation, it demonstrates to potential employers and colleges that you are prepared to take risks and immerse yourself in new experiences and cultures.
 Doing an internship is also a fantastic way to learn first-hand about how organisations operate and will help you stand out in the crowd.
-The Caribbean is often overlooked by volunteers, yet, though it’s small, it’s a fast developing region.
+The Caribbean is often overlooked by volunteers, though small, it’s a fast developing region.